getgrav/grav-plugin-lightslider/README.md

     bin/gpm update lightslider

-This command will check your Grav install to see if your LightSlider plugin is due for an update.
+This command will check your Grav install to see if your lightSlider plugin is due for an update.
 If a newer release is found, you will be asked whether or not you wish to update.
 To continue, type `y` and hit enter.
 The plugin will automatically update and clear Grav's cache.

 ## Manual Update

-Manually updating LightSlider is pretty simple.
+Manually updating lightSlider is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/lightslider` directory.
-* Downalod the new version of the LightSlider plugin from either [GitHub](https://github.com/getgrav/grav-plugin-lightslider) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+* Downalod the new version of the lightSlider plugin from either [GitHub](https://github.com/getgrav/grav-plugin-lightslider) or [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `lightslider`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.